The easiest way to install the Dash Wallet for Android is from the Google Play Store.

 Enable USB debugging by going to Settings → Developer options → USB debugging.
 If Developer options is not available, go to About phone instead, scroll down, and tap on the Build number seven times.

 Using your PC, download the latest version of the APK from this link.
-At the time of writing, this was 5.18.

 Connect your phone to the PC, open a terminal/command prompt window and type: